-At BNL we integrate rolling elements with gear forms via injection moulding methods.
-The resulting integrated product can reduce operating friction, heat and resulting wear, plus debris ingress that causes fouling of the gear or rack operation.
-Injection moulded integration provides design flexibility to combine other features such as location mounts, quick release clips and other mating parts.
+At BNL, we integrate rolling element bearings with gear forms via injection moulding methods.
+As a result, the integrated product reduces operating friction, heat and resulting wear, plus debris ingress that causes fouling of the gear or rack operation.
+Additionally, injection moulded integration provides design flexibility to combine other features such as location mounts, quick release clips and other mating parts.

 - operation with minimum or no lubrication (although they can be lubricated if required)

 - lightweight materials that assist in weight saving and power reduction objectives